scaleway/ai-pulse-nvidia-trt-llm/docs/03-Triton.md

 # Serving with Triton Inference Server
 ## Introduction
-The purpose here is to compare performances of the llama2-7b model serve by Triton when it has been optimized using TensorRT-LLM Vs huggingface python one.
+The purpose here is to compare performances of the llama2-7b model served by Triton when it has been optimized using TensorRT-LLM Vs huggingface python one.
 ## Models Repository
 Before launching Triton Inference Server, we need to prepare the models repository beforehand and it should respect the structure below.
 For further details on the model repository in Triton Inference server please refer to this [documentation](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/user_guide/model_repository.html).
-Model repository are used by the Triton Server to detect model locations.
+Models repositories are used by the Triton Server to detect model locations.
 ```
 <model-repository-path>/
   <model-name>/